vsellier/k3s-blog/blog/_posts/2020-04-15-k3s-letsencrypt.markdown

 The [``tls``](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) section is used for that.
 The site is now available by http and https..

-An additional line property ``ingress.kubernetes.io/ssl-redirect: "true"`` is also added on the metadat section to force the redirection from http to https
+An additional property ``ingress.kubernetes.io/ssl-redirect: "true"`` is also added on the metadata section to force the redirection from http to https

 ```bash
 $ curl -v -s http://k3s-blog.wip.ovh